evkx/evkx.github.io/content/models/porsche/taycan/Taycan_4S_Sport_Turismo/_index.md

 ## Performance

-With overboost, the Porsche Taycan 4S Sport Turismo reaches a maximum power of 400 kW (544 hp / 536 bhp).
-Without overboost, it provides a strong 340 kW (462 hp / 456 bhp).
-The maxium torque is at 695 Nm (513 lb-ft).
-This powerhouse can accelerate from 0 to 100 km/h (0 to 62 mph) in just 3.7 seconds and reaches a top speed of 250 km/h (155 mph), showcasing its impressive performance.
+The Porsche Taycan GTS Sport Turismo delivers impressive performance with a maximum power of 400 kW (544 hp / 536 bhp) when using overboost.
+Without overboost, it still offers a robust 340 kW (462 hp / 456 bhp).
+The vehicle generates a maximum torque of 695 Nm (513 lb-ft), enabling it to accelerate from 0 to 100 km/h (0 to 62 mph) in just 3.7 seconds and reach a top speed of 250 km/h (155 mph).

 With the optional Performance Battery Plus battery, you get other performance numbers.
-With overboost, the Porsche Taycan 4S Sport Turismo reaches a maximum power of 440 kW (598 hp / 590 bhp).
-Without overboost, it provides a strong 380 kW (517 hp / 510 bhp).
-The maxium torque is at 710 Nm (524 lb-ft).
-This powerhouse can accelerate from 0 to 100 km/h (0 to 62 mph) in just 4 seconds and reaches a top speed of 250 km/h (155 mph), showcasing its impressive performance.
+The Porsche Taycan GTS Sport Turismo delivers impressive performance with a maximum power of 440 kW (598 hp / 590 bhp) when using overboost.
+Without overboost, it still offers a robust 380 kW (517 hp / 510 bhp).
+The vehicle generates a maximum torque of 710 Nm (524 lb-ft), enabling it to accelerate from 0 to 100 km/h (0 to 62 mph) in just 4 seconds and reach a top speed of 250 km/h (155 mph).

 ## Battery, Range, and Charging